-Le Mars Police say that the victim of an assault in Le Mars Friday afternoon has died.
-44 year old Michael Roy Gomez of Merrill, died Tuesday afternoon around 3:30 p.m. at Avera McKennen Hospital in Sioux Falls, as a result of injuries sustained Friday afternoon, January 19, at Fieldcrest Apartments in Le Mars.
-Police say the investigation into his death is ongoing and additional charges against the suspect, Reese Harms, 24 of Le Mars, are pending.
+Le Mars Police are considering additional charges against a man arrested on Willful Injury and Attempted Murder charges.
+This, after the victim of an attack last Friday died.
+Police say 44 year old Michael Roy Gomez of Merrill, died Tuesday afternoon around 3:30 p.m. at Avera McKennen Hospital in Sioux Falls, as a result of injuries sustained Friday afternoon, January 19, at Fieldcrest Apartments in Le Mars.
+Police say the investigation into his death is ongoing and additional charges are pending.

 Plymouth County Board of Supervisors Chair Don Kass got a sense of deja vu Tuesday, when he shared a letter he received from a student at an Ankeny school.

 Kass, during the Board of Supervisors meeting, read a letter addressed to him from Emmitt Thomas, a fifth grade student at St Luke the Evangelist School in Ankeny.
 Emmitt said he was to study one of Iowa’s counties in a Social Studies class.
 He chose Plymouth County.
-The letter asked for information on Plymouth County, including its history, things to do, and businesses.
+The letter asked for information and brochures on Plymouth County.
 Auditor Stacey Feldman replied to Thomas.
 She sent a packet of information which included brochures, maps, a detailed history of Plymouth County, and things to do in Plymouth County, attractions and businesses.

 Kass says the letter reminds him that in 5th grade he, too, was assigned to study an Iowa county.
 He chose Humboldt County.